laravel/docs/api-authentication.md

     }

 <a name="oauth2-using-authorization-codes"></a>
-### OAuth2 Using Authorization Codes
+## OAuth2 Using Authorization Codes

-Using OAuth2 with authorization codes is probably how most developers are familiar with OAuth2.
-When using authorization codes, the client will redirect a user to your server where they will either approve or deny the request to issue the client an access token.
-Passport makes it very simple for your application to issue access tokens to clients in this way.
+Using OAuth2 with authorization codes is how most developers are familiar with OAuth2.
+When using authorization codes, a client application will redirect a user to your server where they will either approve or deny the request to issue an access token to the client.

 <a name="managing-clients"></a>
 ### Managing Clients

-First, developers that want to interact with your application's API will need to register their application with yours by creating a "client".
+First, developers building applications that need to interact with your application's API will need to register their application with yours by creating a "client".
 Typically, this consists of providing the name of their application and a URL that your application can redirect to after users approve their request for authorization.

 #### The `passport:client` Command

 The simplest way to create a client is using the `passport:client` Artisan command.
 This command may be used to create your own clients for testing your OAuth2 functionality.
-When you run the `client` command, Passport will prompt you for more information about your client:
+When you run the `client` command, Passport will prompt you for more information about your client and will provide you with a client ID and secret:

     php artisan passport:client